-Recommendation: that the Board of Trustees receive the attached revision of Governing Regulation I (GR I) for the first reading.
+Recommendation: that the attached proposed revision of Governing Regulation I (GR I), which was received for preliminary consideration as PR 7 by the Board of Trustees on June 12, be approved.
 The proposed revision relates to: (1) faculty and staff employee interest in contracts between the university and a business; (2) charitable organizations that seek approval for conducting on-campus solicitations from faculty and staff; and (3) solicitations for subscriptions, sales of merchandise, publications, and services on university property.